utubun/courses/moba/md/cli01.md

 # Who's here?

 You can see who is whorking on the server at the moment by typing... `who` command.
 By default it will show you the information about the users logged on.

 ---

-# Where am I?

----

-# What is the command arguments?

----